SYED-2102/HackVerse-2026/README.md

 HTML5 (Semantic structure)
 CSS3 (Custom properties, Flexbox, Grid, Media Queries) JavaScript (ES6+, DOM Manipulation, Canvas API)
-👥 Developers
-Designed and built by Mujtaba and Ahmed.

 Disclaimer: This is a student project created for educational purposes and is not the official portal for an active event.